Zigl3ur/jellyhub/README.md

   postgres-data:
 ```

-Change the env variables to make them fit with your needs and run it with the followin command: `docker compose up -d`
+Change the env variables to make them fit with your needs and run it with the following command:
+`docker compose up -d`

 ### Docker CLI